Miserlou/Zappa/README.md

 ##### API Key

 You can use the `api_key_required` setting to generate and assign an API key to all the routes of your API Gateway.
 After redeployment, you can then pass the provided key as a header called `x-api-key` to access the restricted endpoints.
 Without the `x-api-key` header, you will receive a 403.
-[More information on API keys in the API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-api-keys.html)
+You'll also need to manually associate this API key with your usage plan in the AWS console.
+[More information on API keys in the API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-api-keys.html).

 ##### IAM Policy